tlienart/layout-tester/syntax/extensions.md

 ### Whitespaces

-In math environments, to  avoid issues with chaining Franklin-defined commands (which require braces for arguments) and KaTeX commands (which don't always require braces), Franklin forces the insertion of whitespaces left of injected arguments.
+In math environments, to  avoid issues with chaining Franklin-defined commands (which require braces for arguments), and KaTeX commands (which don't always require braces), Franklin forces the insertion of whitespaces left of injected arguments.
-This will usually not have a visible effect on the result but you may still want to switch this off.
+This will usually not have a visible effect on the result but you may still happen to want to switch this off.
 In this case, use '`!#`' in defining the command instead of just '`#`' when referring to an argument in a definition.

 This is best seen with an example:

 \showmd{